 Tip 4: Double check the filing fee checks and make sure that all the filing fee amounts and payee information is correct.

 One reason that the H-1b petition is rejected by USCIS that came up frequently is missing filing fee or the wrong filing fee.
 It is important to know that there are two different set of fees depending on the size of the employer.
 If the employer has less than 25 full time employees, then the filing fee is $1575, but if the employer has 25 or more full time employees, the filing fee is $2225.
 These fees include the H-1b education fee, and anti-fraud fee, in addition to the filing fee for the petition form I-129.
 All the fees should be made payable to Department of Homeland Security.

 Tip 5: Double check Form I-129 and make sure that all the required pages are filled out completely and correctly.

 The petition form for H-1b work visa is also used for several other types of work visa, so it is important to read through the form and the instructions clearly.
 There are pages that do not need to be filled out because they do not relate to H-1b.
 It is also important to note that toward the end of the form, the employer is required to fill out a supplemental form for the H-1b petition.
 Missing information on the application forms can cause the application to be rejected or denied.

-Should you have any more questions about H-1b, please feel free to contact our office to receive additional information.
+Should you have any more questions about H-1b, please go to Hoyer Law Firm.